 We are passionate about the difference that foster care makes to the lives of fostered children and young people, and Foster Care Fortnight is an excellent opportunity to showcase that difference.
 But foster care doesn't just transform the lives of the young people who are fostered, it also has the power to change the lives of foster carers, their families and all those who are involved in fostering.
 Along with fostering services, we use Foster Care Fortnight to share the stories of people who have had their lives transformed by foster care, and by doing so to raise the profile of fostering and the need for more foster carers.

-Consider becoming a foster carer
+Find out more about becoming a foster carer

 Every year, tens of thousands of children across the UK need foster carers while they can’t live with their own families.
 That means thousands of new foster carers are needed every year.
 Could you be one of them?